dzanelatto/battery-monitor/README.md

 # battery-monitor
- Browser extension that allows you to check the battery percentage and also the battery life
+ Google Chrome extension that allows you to check the battery percentage and also the battery life.